true-j0han/J0HANs-NUKER/README.md

 4. Confirm that you have 'pip' installed, it should be automatically downloaded when you install Python.
 5. You can DM me on Discord at 'johan.real' for any help!
 Don't feel shy.

+### Disclaimer
+This tool is for educational purposes only, I do not intend on using this for malicious purposes or have others use it with malicious intent.

 ## 💻 Developing
 ### To-Do
 1. Add support for other platforms!